South San Francisco aims to provide complete, livable neighborhoods that have convenient access to community amenities, public transit, and services.

 Encourage property owners to provide storefront spaces that meet the functional needs of modern tenants.

-Action PE-5.1.1: Create design and building standards for ground-floor space.
+Action 5.1.1: Create design and building standards for ground-floor space.

 Create design and building standards for ground-floor commercial space in new mixed-use development projects that promote spaces which are sufficiently flexible to meet the needs of multiple kinds of tenants, including consideration of restaurant needs.

-Action PE-5.1.2: Identify reinvestment opportunities in retail properties.
+Action 5.1.2: Identify reinvestment opportunities in retail properties.

 Work with retail property owners to identify and encourage opportunities for reinvestment in and modernization of their properties.